penguinland/bridge_practice/README.md

 You will need the following external tools installed:
 - Haskell and Stack
-  - On Ubuntu, this is `sudo apt-get install haskell-stack`
+  - On Ubuntu, this is `sudo apt-get install haskell-stack zlib1g-dev` (you'll need zlib header files for one of the indirect dependencies, hence the second package being installed).
   - On a Mac, do this with `brew install haskell-stack`
 - Dealer, a domain-specific language to generate bridge hands
   - On Ubuntu, run `sudo apt-get install dealer`